Zandbergstraat 14 / 5555 LB Valkenswaard (NL) ☎ + 31(0)651 587 997

 Height 6-7 m. sun till half shadow hardy between -18/-21°C

--rubromarginata 'Big form' (= Ph. rubicunda) it flowered but survived.
+-rubromarginata 'Big form' (= Ph. rubicunda) flowered but survived.
 For sale again !
+Will not flower within 60 years.

 Height 7-8 m. sun till half shadow hardy between -18/-21°C

--rubicunda 'Aureovariegata' With yellow striped leaves.
-We found this mutation in the garden of Hans Prins.
+-rubicunda 'Goldrush' Many leaves have yellow stripes.
+We dicovered this mutation in the garden of Hans Prins.

 -rutila Glossy leaves.